-PRIOR CVS SUBMISSION IN MEDTECH EUROPE GEOGRAPHIC AREA OUTSIDE MEDTECH EUROPE GEOGRAPHIC AREA WHICH TYPE OF SUPPORT CAN MEMBER COMPANIES PROVIDE TO WHICH THIRD PARTY ORGANISED EDUCATIONAL EVENTS?
-NATIONAL Third Party Organised Educational Events attended by delegates which are local HCPs only) INTERNATIONAL (Third Party Organised Educational Events attended by delegates coming from at least two countries of the MedTech Europe Geographic Area ) INTERNATIONAL (Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practising in the MedTech Europe Geographic Area ) INTERNATIONAL (Third Party Organised Educational Events to which no Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area attend, neither as speakers or delegates) EDUCATIONAL GRANTS PROVIDED TO SUPPORT A THIRD PARTY ORGANISED CONFERENCE Educational Grant to support the general running of a conference Allowed .
-Subject to CVS decision Allowed.
-Not subject to CVS decision Out of scope of the application of the Code Educational Grants that includes funds to support HCP attendance to the conference Allowed Subject to CVS decision Subject to CVS decision N/A Educational Grants that includes funds to support Faculty Allowed Subject to CVS decision Allowed.
-Not subject to CVS decision N/A COMMERCIAL ACTIVITIES Consultancy agreement for speakers in satellite symposia Allowed Subject to CVS decision Allowed.
-Not subject to CVS decision N/A Booths/advertising Allowed Subject to CVS decision Allowed.
-Not subject to CVS decision Out of scope of the application of the Code DIRECT SPONSORSHIP OF HCPs REGISTERED AND PRACTISING IN THE MEDTECH EUROPE GEOGRAPHIC AREA Direct sponsorship of HCPs as delegates (passive participation) Not allowed Not allowed Not allowed N/A Direct sponsorship of HCPs as Faculty (active participation) Not allowed Not allowed Not allowed N/A
+IN MEDTECH EUROPE GEOGRAPHIC AREA OUTSIDE MEDTECH EUROPE GEOGRAPHIC AREA WHICH TYPE OF SUPPORT CAN MEMBER COMPANIES PROVIDE TO WHICH THIRD PARTY ORGANISED EDUCATIONAL EVENTS?
+NATIONAL Third Party Organised Educational Events attended by delegates which are local HCPs only) INTERNATIONAL (Third Party Organised Educational Events attended by delegates coming from at least two countries of the MedTech Europe Geographic Area ^{1,2}) INTERNATIONAL (Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practising in the MedTech Europe Geographic Area 3) INTERNATIONAL (Third Party Organised Educational Events to which no Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area attend, neither as speakers or delegates) EDUCATIONAL GRANTS 4 PROVIDED TO SUPPORT A THIRD PARTY ORGANISED CONFERENCE Educational Grant to support the general running of a conference CVS approval not required but the Code and local laws and regulations still apply Subject to CVS decision Allowed.
+Not subject to CVS decision Out of scope of the application of the Code 5 Educational Grants that includes funds to support HCP attendance to the conference CVS approval not required but the Code and local laws and regulations still apply Subject to CVS decision Subject to CVS decision N/A Educational Grants that includes funds to support Faculty CVS approval not required but the Code and local laws and regulations still apply Subject to CVS decision Allowed.
+Not subject to CVS decision N/A COMMERCIAL ACTIVITIES Consultancy agreement for speakers in satellite symposia CVS approval not required but the Code and local laws and regulations still apply Subject to CVS decision Allowed.
+Not subject to CVS decision N/A Attendance of Member Company Representatives Member Company prior internal review against Code principles required Member Company prior internal review against Code principles required Member Company prior internal review against Code principles required Member Company prior internal review against Code principles required Booths/advertising CVS approval not required but the Code and local laws and regulations still apply Subject to CVS decision Allowed.
+Not subject to CVS decision Member Company prior internal review against Code principles required DIRECT SPONSORSHIP OF HCPS REGISTERED AND PRACTISING IN THE MEDTECH EUROPE GEOGRAPHIC AREA Direct sponsorship of HCPs as delegates (passive participation) Not allowed Not allowed Not allowed N/A Direct sponsorship of HCPs as Faculty (active participation) Not allowed Not allowed Not allowed N/A